 - Are you eligible to vote?
 You must be a citizen of Pennsylvania and at least 18 years of age on or before Election Day on November 8.

 - Have you registered to vote?
 The deadline to register is 15 days prior to an election.
-May 3 is the last day to register to vote in the May 18 Primary Election.
+October 18 is the last day to register to vote in the November 2 General Election.
 Don't wait!
 Register for the first time or update your current registration here.